-The SCR is a formula-based figure calibrated to ensure that all quantifiable risks are taken into account.
+The SCR is a formula-based figure calibrated to ensure that all quantifiable risks are considered.
 This includes such risks as risks related to non-life underwriting, life underwriting, health underwriting, market, credit, operational and counterparty risks.
-The purpose of the SCR is to ensure that both insurers and reinsurers will be able to fulfil their obligations towards policyholders and beneficiaries during the forthcoming twelve months with a 99.5 % probability.
-The purpose of the MCR has been to establish a bottom line that no insurer or reinsurer may go below.
+The purpose of the SCR is to ensure that both insurers and reinsurers will be able to fulfil their obligations towards policyholders and beneficiaries during the forthcoming twelve months with a 99.5 per cent probability.
+The purpose of the MCR is to establish a bottom line that no insurer or reinsurer may go below.